willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-connectors.md

 |[Microsoft Teams Shifts connector for UKG Pro Workforce Management](#microsoft-teams-shifts-connector-for-ukg-pro-workforce-management)|Use this connector to integrate Shifts with UKG Pro Workforce Management (UKG Pro WFM).
 This connector is hosted and managed by Microsoft.|See [Prerequisites and requirements for the Teams Shifts connector for UKG Pro Workforce Management](shifts-connector-ukg-prerequisites.md).|
 |[Reflexis Shifts connector for Microsoft Teams](#reflexis-shifts-connector-for-microsoft-teams)|Use this connector to integrate Shifts with Reflexis Workforce Management.
 This connector is hosted and managed by Zebra. |To learn more, go to <https://connect.zebra.com/microsoft-connectors>.|

+> [!NOTE]
+> You can also create a custom solution to integrate Shifts with your WFM system using the Microsoft Graph API.
+To learn more, see [Create a custom integration to sync your workforce management system with Shifts](shifts-custom-wfm-integration.md).

 <a name="blue_yonder"> </a>
 ## Microsoft Teams Shifts connector for Blue Yonder